Beware of “New Surplus”

 The easiest way to determine if your “new” parts are actually second-hand parts is to check the date code on the label.
 We show how to determine the age of your part in this article – How to Read a GE Date Code.

-Be sure to use only factory-new parts from an Authorized GE AC Distributor, or Re-certified or Remanufactured parts from a company that is authorized by GE to provide repairs, uses original OEM components, upgrades all parts to the latest firmware and has a dedicated team of technical specialists and engineers to insure each part works to original manufacturer specifications.
+Be sure to use only factory-new parts from an Authorized GE AC Distributor, or Re-certified or Remanufactured parts from a company that is authorized by GE to provide repairs, uses original OEM components, upgrades all parts to the latest firmware and has a dedicated team of technical specialists and engineers to ensure each part works to original manufacturer specifications.

 Qualitrol International is a certified GE Distributor.